gtnbssn/eoxharvester/README.md

 # CAUTION LIVE FIRING AREA

-This page will make requests to the relevant google cloud function to process and save images.

-This won't work as CORS will only allow requests made from the right domain.
+Invoking the real harvester function will not work as CORS will only allow requests made from the right domain.

-To test locally, comment line 178 and uncomment line 179 in javascript/main.js.

-This will instead query a dummy cloud function that allows requests from all origins but does not save any data.
+To allow local testing, this will instead query a dummy cloud function that allows requests from all origins but does not save any data.